How to compare plans using Medicare Star Ratings

 A highly rated plan can mean that members feel that their plan provides good service, and that providers deliver effective and quality care.
 It can also be a sign that members are receiving the necessary preventive screenings and services for their overall health.

 When shopping for Medicare plans, ask about the Star Rating.
 The information on stars is also publicly available on Medicare.gov, if you shop online.
-In 2022, 95% of members enrolled in UnitedHealthcare Medicare Advantage and Prescription Drug plans will be in 4 out of 5-star plans or higher.
+For 2024 Star Year Ratings, 79% of UnitedHealthcare Medicare Advantage members are in 4 out of 5-star plans or higher.

 There might be a lot of factors that go into your decision-making process, including premiums, out-of-pocket expenses and the size of the network.
 But understanding how star ratings work can give you one more tool when finding the best Medicare plan that fits your needs.